Internet Domain: .jp

-- Executive branch: chief of state Emperor Akihito (since 1989); head of government Prime Minister Shinzo Abe (since 2013); cabinet appointed by the prime minister
+- Executive: Chief of state Emperor NARUHITO (since 2019); head of government Prime Minister Shinzo ABE (since 2013); cabinet appointed by the prime minister

-- Legislative branch: bicameral; House of Councilors and House of Representatives
+- Legislative: Bicameral; House of Councilors and House of Representatives

-- Judicial branch: Supreme Court (chief justice is appointed by the monarch after designation by the cabinet; all other justices are appointed by the cabinet)
+- Judicial: Supreme Court (chief justice is appointed by the monarch after designation by the cabinet; all other justices are appointed by the cabinet)

 Japan’s legal system is based on German model; also reflects Anglo-American influence and Japanese traditions, including judicial review of legislative acts in the Supreme Court.

 - Raw horse meat is a popular food in Japan.